YashK-194/nft-warranty/README.md

 ## Contact

-For any inquiries, reach out via GitHub or email at `yashkm194@gmail.com`.
+For any inquiries, reach out via GitHub, LinkedIn: [linkedin.com/in/yashk194](https://www.linkedin.com/in/yashk194/) or email at `yashkm194@gmail.com`.